Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/code.md

 <br/>

-With that brief explanation over, lets look at a command in full, specifically the drive command.
+With that brief explanation over, let's look at a command in full, specifically the drive command.

 ```java
 // Copyright (c) FIRST and other WPILib contributors.